Healthy Scalp and Luscious Hair the Natural TCM way

 Stress Management: Practice stress-reduction techniques such as yoga, meditation, or deep breathing exercises.

-Traditional Chinese Medicine treatments aim to identify and address the root causes of hair loss rather than just treating the symptoms.
+Traditional Chinese Medicine (TCM) treatments aim to identify and address the root causes of hair loss rather than just treating the symptoms.
 Common TCM integrates ancient wisdom with modern research for comprehensive care.
-Treatment plans are personalized, addressing underlying causes for sustainable results, and proprietary herbal remedies are used during the treatment.
+Treatment plans are personalised, addressing underlying causes for sustainable results, and proprietary herbal remedies are used during the treatment.

 Scalp and Body Acupuncture, in particular, can be used to target the scalp and improve blood circulation to hair follicles.
 This can aid in reducing hair loss and encouraging regrowth.
 Fine needles are also used on specific points on the body to enhance blood circulation, relax the nervous system and mitigate hormonal changes.